Massive Blackout Hits Spain, Portugal, France

 Spanish Prime Minister Pedro Sanchez was on his way to the headquarters of the state electricity network operator Red Electrica to be briefed on the emergency, his office said.

-Portugal's REN operator said in a statement to AFP that all the Iberian peninsula was affected by the blackout, as well as part of France, adding that the outage occurred at 11:33 am (1033 GMT).
+Portugal's REN operator said in a statement to AFP that all the Iberian Peninsula was affected by the blackout, as well as part of France, adding that the outage occurred at 11:33 am.

 Spain's Red Electrica said it had managed to start restoring power in the north and south of the country but the problem was not yet resolved.